raphaelloner/matomo-generator/README.md

 # matomo-generator
-# steps to run Application
+# first step
-# 1.create a postgres Database with the name matomogenerator
+Create a postgres Database with the name matomogenerator
+# second step
-# 2.add in properties.application username and password from your local postgre sql
+Add your username and password from postgre sql to application.properties file